4d/docs/website/translated_docs/fr/API/CollectionClass.md

 #### Description

 The `.combine()` function <!-- REF #collection.combine().Summary -->inserts *col2* elements at the end or at the specified *index* position in the collection instance and returns the edited collection<!-- END REF -->.
 Unlike the `.insert()` function, `.combine()` adds each value of *col2* in the original collection, and not as a single collection element.
-> This function modifies the original collection.
+> Cette fonction modifie la collection d'origine.

 By default, *col2* elements are added at the end of the orginal collection.
 You can pass in *index* the position where you want the *col2* elements to be inserted in the collection.
-> **Warning**: Keep in mind that collection elements are numbered from 0.
+> **Attention** : A noter que la numérotation des éléments de collection débute à 0.

-*   If *index* > the length of the collection, the actual starting *index* will be set to the length of the collection.
+*   Si l'*indice* > la longueur de la collection, l'*indice* de départ réel sera fixé à la longueur de la collection.
-*   If *index* < 0, it is recalculated as *index:=index+length* (it is considered as the offset from the end of the collection).
+*   Si l'*indice* < 0, il est recalculé comme *index:=index+lenth* (il est considéré comme le décalage par rapport à la fin de la collection).
-*   If the calculated value is negative, *index* is set to 0.
+*   Si la valeur calculée est négative, *index* prend la valeur 0.

 #### Exemple